gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 In that sense, coherence behaves less like a fixed state-property and more like a conserved-yet-transforming selector: prior organization remains causally active by reappearing as the constraint-structure of later downgraded or reconfigured states.

 This suggests that coherence is not merely a measured field property in the schema, but an active selector whose influence can persist, transform, weaken, and reconfigure across regimes.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, renewed weak recovery pressure against even that stabilized independent state, strengthening of that recovery pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, further strengthening of that corridor without premature re-promotion, approach of that corridor toward the re-promotion boundary without premature crossing, clean renewed promotion once that occupied threshold is genuinely crossed again, renewed restabilization after early internal stress inside the re-promoted shared state, renewed harsher break pressure once that second shared regime is tested more severely, clean second-arc de-confirmation once the re-promoted shared state again loses enough support, second-arc weaker-relation settling rather than immediate binary separation, persistence of that downgraded second-arc plateau across another slice as an active lower-order organizational state, and further loosening of that persisted downgraded organization without abrupt collapse, persistence of that downgraded plateau as active transformed organization, and gradual erosion of that transformed organization while it still remains causally active, and eventual transition from that active downgraded organization into clearer independent separation while preserving transformed prior coherence as weakened background constraint.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, re-initiation after ambiguity, disciplined weak reopening after restart, provisional weak continuation under mixed support, soft failed reopening under stronger mismatch, renewed provisional relation after a near-miss, bounded restrengthening of renewed relation when support persists, threshold-nearing joint promotion, bounded stable-joint promotion when threshold is genuinely crossed, disciplined maintenance of a promoted joint state under early internal stress, bounded restabilization after that stress is reabsorbed, renewed serious break pressure when resilience limits are approached again, clean post-promotion downgrade when the shared state genuinely loses support, stabilization of a weaker relational plateau after de-confirmation, gradual loosening of that lower-order plateau when its own support weakens, eventual restoration of a clearer independent-separation reading once that lower-order support becomes too thin, stabilization of that restored independent state as a new mainline, renewed weak recovery pressure against even that stabilized independent state, strengthening of that recovery pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, further strengthening of that corridor without premature re-promotion, approach of that corridor toward the re-promotion boundary without premature crossing, clean renewed promotion once that occupied threshold is genuinely crossed again, renewed restabilization after early internal stress inside the re-promoted shared state, renewed harsher break pressure once that second shared regime is tested more severely, clean second-arc de-confirmation once the re-promoted shared state again loses enough support, second-arc weaker-relation settling rather than immediate binary separation, persistence of that downgraded second-arc plateau across another slice as an active lower-order organizational state, and further loosening of that persisted downgraded organization without abrupt collapse, persistence of that downgraded plateau as active transformed organization, and gradual erosion of that transformed organization while it still remains causally active, and eventual transition from that active downgraded organization into clearer independent separation while preserving transformed prior coherence as weakened background constraint, and recurrent sub-threshold reactivation pressure against an otherwise restored independent regime without yet forcing renewed lower-order relation.

-This now supports a stronger RGPx interpretation: coherence appears to be conserved through transformation of organizational form, with transformed prior structure continuing to constrain later viable states even while that constraint weakens.
+This now supports a stronger RGPx interpretation: coherence appears to be conserved through transformation of organizational form, with transformed prior structure continuing to constrain later viable states even as that constraint weakens, recedes, and can recur as sub-threshold shaping pressure.

 More strongly now, the prototype supports a candidate first-law-style interpretation: